Super-smart ways to save money at your home or workspace

 Don’t buy desk supplies.
 Lots of items from the kitchen can clear clutter on the cheap.
 A spice rack can convert into a clever storage bin for rubber bands, paper clips and push pins.
 An old dish rack can hold files, and the silverware bin is the perfect penholder.
 Cut the top off empty cereal or envelope boxes to create desk drawer dividers.

-For your non-schoolwork stuff, switch to Century Gothic font (savings: 30 percent less ink)
+For your non-schoolwork stuff, switch to Century Gothic font (savings: about 30 percent less ink)

 Make coffee at your desk (savings: $2 to $5 per day)